 \section{Introduction}

 The problem of two-sample testing has been a fundamental topic in statistics and machine learning.
 Specifically, one wishes to test whether two collections of samples $x^n:=\{x_i\}_{i=1}^n$ and $y^m:=\{y_i\}_{i=1}^m$ are from the same distribution or not.
 Let $\mu$ and $\nu$ denote the underlying unknown distributions for the respective samples.
 A two-sample test is performed to decide whether to accept the null hypothesis $H_0:~\mu=\nu$ or the general alternative hypothesis $H_1:~\mu\ne\nu$.
 This problem has applications in a variety of areas.
-For instance, in anomaly detection~\citep{Chandola2009, bhuyan2013network, chandola2010anomaly}, the abnormal observations follow a different distribution from the typical distribution.
-Similarly, in change-point detection~\citep{liyan2020test, Xie13, Shuang15}, the post-change observations follow a different distribution from the pre-change one.
-Other examples include bioinformatics~\citep{Borgwardt06}, health care~\citep{Schober19}, and statistical model criticism~\citep{Lloyd15, chwialkowski2016kernel, kim2016examples}.
+For instance, in anomaly detection~\cite{Chandola2009, bhuyan2013network, chandola2010anomaly}, the abnormal observations follow a different distribution from the typical distribution.
+Similarly, in change-point detection~\cite{Xie13, Shuang15, xie2020sequential}, the post-change observations follow a different distribution from the pre-change one.
+Other examples include bioinformatics~\cite{Borgwardt06}, health care~\cite{Schober19}, and statistical model criticism~\cite{Lloyd15, chwialkowski2016kernel, kim2016examples}.

 Two-sample testing is a long-standing challenge in statistics.
-Classical tests (see, e.g., \citep{lehmann2005testing}) mainly follow the parametric approaches, which are designed based on prior information about the distributions under each class.
-Examples in classical tests include Hotelling's two-sample test~\citep{hotelling1931}, and Student's t-test~\citep{PFANZAGL96}.
-In this paper, we consider the nonparametric two-sample testing, in which no prior information about the unknown distribution is available.
-Two-sample tests for non-parametric setting are usually constructed based on some metrics quantifying the distance between two distributions.
-Some earlier work designs two-sample tests based on the Kolmogorov-Smirnov distance~\citep{Pratt1981, Frank51}, the total variation distance~\citep{Ga1991}, and the Wasserstein distance~\citep{delbarrio1999, ramdas2015wasserstein}.
-Although those two-sample tests have satisfactory performances for one-dimensional probability distributions, they do not work for high-dimensional observations.
+Classical tests (see, e.g., \cite{lehmann2005testing}) mainly follow the parametric approaches, which are designed based on prior information about the distributions under each class.
+Examples in classical tests include the Hotelling's two-sample test~\cite{hotelling1931} and the Student's t-test~\cite{PFANZAGL96}.
+In this paper, we consider non-parametric two-sample testing, in which no prior information about the unknown distribution is available.
+Two-sample tests for non-parametric settings are usually constructed based on some metrics quantifying the distance between two distributions.
+Some earlier work designs two-sample tests based on the Kolmogorov-Smirnov distance~\cite{Pratt1981, Frank51}, the total variation distance~\cite{Ga1991}, and the Wasserstein distance~\cite{delbarrio1999, ramdas2015wasserstein}.
+Those approaches work well for univariate two-sample tests, but they do not generalize for high-dimensional observations.